Company – Active

 Impact on climate

-According to the 2022 Coal Exit List, KEPCO has 36.5 GW of installed coal power capacity, accounting for 43% of its total power production.
-It is part of a group of 31 companies which are responsible for half the world's installed coal power capacity of 983GW.
-It thus represents a major player in the remaining vestiges of the global coal industry, the most urgent energy source to be rapidly and deeply cut for humanity to preserve a 50% likelihood of limiting global temperature rise to 1.5ºC.
+According to the 2022 Coal Exit List, KEPCO has 36.5GW of installed coal power capacity, accounting for 43% of its total power production.
+It is thus a major part of the last vestiges of the global coal industry, which must be replaced if humanity is to preserve the climate goals of the Paris Agreement.

-KEPCO's major shareholder is the Korea Development Bank which holds 32.9% of KEPCO's shares.
+KEPCO's major shareholder is the Korea Development Bank, which holds 32.9% of KEPCO's shares.
 Between 2014 and 2017, 38 financial institutions provided a total of US $11.34 billion in loans and a total of US $11.63 billion in underwriting services.
 See KEPCO's financiers below.